A guide to family history research using the major Victorian resources

 The Public Record Office Victoria (PROV) holds records created by Victorian Government departments and authorities.
 Records date back to the establishment of the Port Phillip District in the mid 1830s and include passenger lists, wills and probate documents, indigenous records, coronial inquests and police, education, health and railway records.

-To find out more about the collections at PROV look at their list of research categories, consult their publication Private lives, public records: family history resources at Public Record Office Victoria or browse through their online Research Guides.
-PROVguide 31: Looking for a person provides a comprehensive list of their key resources.
+To find out more about the collections at PROV go to their Explore archives by topic page, consult their publication Private lives, public records: family history resources at Public Record Office Victoria (for the ebook version click here) or browse through their online Family History research pages.

 Public Record Office Victoria (PROV)

 This collection includes convict records, passenger and shipping lists, births, marriages and deaths, land records and papers of the Colonial Secretary.
 The How to start your family history guide and the Archives in Brief fact sheets are an excellent starting point for your research.
 The convict records archive covers the period 1787-1842 and is considered to be one of the most important convict archives in the world.

 The NTAS archives collection includes NT Government archives, personal archives, archives of organisations and oral history archives.
 A number of information leaflets are available including one on researching your family history.

 The collection includes convict, land, immigration, indigenous, hospital and orphanage records.
 There are a number of brief guides available which will help you identify frequently used records.

 Contains records created by South Australian government agencies.
 Includes passenger lists, school records, Aboriginal records, land records, marine. harbours and railway records.
 Their Family history page includes links to guides, research advice and resources not held by the State Records.